 "I enjoy the people aspect of what I do and I love finding solutions that deliver both the best results for the organisation and the best for its people.
 I like to bring sound judgment and commercial nous to help clients navigate their way through TUPE and other challenges.
 I often find the most valued suggestions draw as much on my practical experience as legal expertise and I enjoy influencing employee communications to get the result my client wants."

-Rebecca also enjoys the teamwork and relationship aspects of what she does and the opportunity to work with an acquisitive client on a series of transactions, each bringing their own unique challenges, has been a recent highlight.
-As well as the opportunity to strengthen existing head office relationships, it has enabled her to build new ones at an operational level and gain greater insight into the client's culture along with the sector in which they operate.
+Rebecca also enjoys the teamwork and relationship aspects of what she does and the opportunity to work with an acquisitive client on a series of transactions, each bringing their own unique challenges, has been another recent highlight.
+As well as the opportunity to strengthen existing executive team relationships, it has enabled her to build new ones at an operational level and gain greater insight into the client's culture along with the sector in which they operate.

-Retailers, manufacturers, investors, airlines, local authorities and healthcare and social housing providers.
+Government bodies and other public sector organisations, retailers, manufacturers, investors, local authorities and healthcare and social housing providers.

 Working with a number of our real estate clients to identify and manage TUPE risks on the purchase of property portfolios.
 Understanding commercial drivers and engaging with contractors to manage key relationships alongside contractual negotiation.

-An acquisitive plc on various transactions involving a range of HR issues from incentivising key executives and identifying and managing risk and exposure in the sale process to post-completion reorganisation.
+Advising an acquisitive plc on various transactions involving a range of HR issues from incentivising key executives, retention arrangements and identifying and managing risk and exposure in the sale process to post-completion reorganisation and senior exits.